COSTASABOIA/COSTASABOIA/README.md

-- 👋 Hi, I’m @COSTASABOIA
+- 👋 Hi, I’m Felipe Costa Saboia
 - 👀 I’m interested in music and coding
-- 🌱 I’m currently learning python, javascript and html
+- 🌱 I’m currently learning Frameworks such as Nextjs, Angular, ReactJS and Similar
-- 💞️ I’m looking to collaborate on Estagio de Desenvolvimento Front End
+- 💞️ I’m looking to collaborate on Full Stack Development
 - 📫 How to reach me https://www.linkedin.com/in/felipe-costa-saboia-ab795a172/

 <!---